Current projects

 With the formulation of the Sustainable Development Goals (SDGs), the United Nations (UN) has created a worldwide frame of reference for dealing with central challenges of present-day societies.
 These impulses have been taken up and discussed in very different areas.
 The project attempts to make some of these impulses fruitful for research at the KPH.
 In particular, it refers to the concept of Global Citizenship Education (GCED).
 The SIR-Research Area places particular emphasis on the role of religion in these contexts.

-GCEd - Programme of the Discourse Series in Summer Term 2023
+GCEd - Programme of the Diskurs Series in the Summer Term 2023

-GCEd - Programme of the Discourse Series in Summer Term 2022
+GCEd - Programme of the Diskurs Series in the Summer Term 2022

-GCEd - Programme of the Discourse Series in Summer Term 2021
+GCEd - Programme of the Diskurs Series in the Summer Term 2021